leonw774/lreng/README.md

 The logic operators `!` (NOT), `&` (AND) and `|` (OR) return `0` and `1` like comparison operators.

-They will implicitly cast its operands into boolean number `0` and `1`.
+There is an implicit boolean function that casts any object into boolean number `0` and `1`.
-- Number becomes `1` if it is not 0.
+- Number becomes `1` if it is not zero.
 - Null becomes `0`.
-- Pair and function become `1`.
+- Pair and callable become `1`.

 These operator do *not* short-circuit.